Data-Science-for-Linguists-2023/For-Reddit-Grammaticality-Analysis/final_report.md

 ## Background

 The internet's impact on human language is undeniable.
 One can see this impact through the use of abbreviations, internet slang, the use of emojis, overuse of punctuations, and abnormal capitalization patterns.
 Many people view this change negatively, commonly citing examples of bad grammar and spelling.
-However, linguists, such as Gretchen McCulloch, have provided insight as to why this change shouldn't be viewed negatively.
+However, an area of linguistics provides a more positive perspective on this change.

-This type of insight is part of an area of linguistics called internet linguistics.
+This area of linguistics is called internet linguistics.
 Internet linguistics is concerned with how language has changed due to online communication.
 Furthermore, this area of linguistics provides a perspective on why these changes should be as natural and positive.
 Specifically, Gretchen McCulloch cites that "Language is humanity's most spectacular open-source project" and that "There's not one right way to communicate"(McDonough, 2019).

 With this perspective, I wanted to delve into the world of internet linguistics in my project.
 I wanted to explore the possibility of capturing, categorizing, and analyzing patterns of writing online.
 To do this, I turned my focus to Reddit, and online forum.